MateuszFido/LC-Inspector/README.md

 ### LCMSpector now has a commercial release, too!
-Check out the new & upgraded version here at https://app.proxiomics.com.
+Check out the new & upgraded version at https://app.proxiomics.com.

 ---